Ruby: The woman who started a business with only $21 - NewsBreak

 Her daughter is turning 18, her son is 15 and her youngest daughter is 6 years old.
 Both of Abarca’s teens attend Chapel Hill ISD and play in the school band.
 Her 18-year-old is taking college credit classes and would like to study medicine.
 Her teens help run the restaurant when they can, mostly on the weekends.

-One of the biggest challenges is missing out on family time to focus on her restaurant, which she treats as a baby.
+One of the biggest challenges that comes with running her restaurant is missing out on family time to focus on her restaurant, which she treats as a baby.

 "I have to take care of it.
 I have to nurture it like a baby because if I don't, it'll get hurt or it'll die," she said.

-Recently, Abarca was approved as a vendor at the East Texas State Fair.
-This was a major accomplishment for her as it’s known to be difficult to secure a spot.
-When she convinced herself to go to the office to ask, to her surprise, staff were already working on reaching out to her to request her restaurant to sell food at the fair.
+Recently, Abarca was able to be a vendor at the East Texas State Fair.
+This was a major accomplishment for her as it’s known to be difficult to secure a vendor spot.
+When she convinced herself to go to the office to ask for a spot, to her surprise, they were already working on reaching out to her to request her restaurant to sell food at the fair.